EESSI/docs/docs/test-suite/usage.md

 By default, ReFrame will generate checks for each system partition that is listed in your configuration file.

-To only let ReFrame checks for a particular system or system partition, you can use the [`--system` option](https://reframe-hpc.readthedocs.io/en/stable/manpage.html#cmdoption-system).
+To only let ReFrame check for a particular system or system partition, you can use the [`--system` option](https://reframe-hpc.readthedocs.io/en/stable/manpage.html#cmdoption-system).

 For example: